Markenfield Hall: History

 The Domesday Book records two households at Markenfield in 1086.

 In 1150 the estate was held by the Le Bret family who had a house there and adopted the name de Markenfield.

 The present house was built for John de Markenfield, an associate of Piers Gaveston and a servant of Edward II.
 The Crown granted a licence to crenellate Markenfield in 1310, the same year that John was appointed Chancellor of the Exchequer.
 Sir Thomas Markenfield was appointed High Sheriff of Yorkshire for 1484 and fought on the side of Richard III at the Battle of Bosworth.
 In 1569 Thomas de Markenfield was involved in the pro-Catholic Rising of the North and fled to the Continent.
 Markenfield was confiscated and granted to Thomas Egerton, Master of the Rolls.

 Egerton never made Markenfield his main home.
 It devolved to a rented farmhouse but retained its features.
 In 1761 Fletcher Norton, 1st Baron Grantley bought the house, replaced the roof of the Great Hall and ensured that the house was structurally sound once more.
 Little is known about the chapel after 1569 but in the 1880s, it was used to store grain.
 More recently, the chapel was fully restored.
 The property descended to the 7th Baron Grantley, John Richard Brinsley, who began a restoration project in 1980 to convert the hall from a farmhouse into a family home.

 The historic listing summary (not recently updated) provides this description of the Hall and its modifications:Fortified manor house, with offices and outbuildings.
-1310-1323 for John de Markenfield, with late C16 additions and alterations for Sir Thomas Egerton.
+1310–1323 for John de Markenfield, with late C16 additions and alterations for Sir Thomas Egerton.
 Further alterations c1780 for Sir Fletcher Norton first Baron Grantley of Markenfield, and C1850 by J R Walbran for the fourth Lord Grantley.
 Restoration 1981-4 by J S Miller for seventh Lord Grantley.

 The major restoration started in 1980 was completed in 2008 although smaller restoration projects were expected to continue until about 2030.
 A restoration of the Gatehouse and Farmhouse gardens started in 2014 with a new replanting in 2015.
 The final garden restoration started in 2016 and was completed in 2018.

 A news item about the property in May 2019 provided an update with photographs of the interior.
-The occupant at that time was Lady Deirdre, known as Lady Grantley for some years (née Deirdre Elisabeth Mary Freda Hare) and more recently, as Lady Deirdre Curteis, widow of the 7th Lord Grantley, who had passed away in 1995.
-Lady Deirdre married her current husband, Ian Bayley Curteis, the dramatist and television director, in 2001.
+The occupant at that time was Lady Deirdre, known as Lady Grantley for some years (née Deirdre Elisabeth Mary Freda Hare) and more recently, as Lady Deirdre Curteis, widow of the 7th Lord Grantley, who had died in 1995.
+Lady Deirdre married her second husband, Ian Bayley Curteis, the dramatist and television director, in 2001.
 The ceremony was held in the chapel which had been restored and refurnished by that time; this was the first wedding to be held there since 1487.
-Ian Curteis died on 24 November 2021, aged 88.
+Ian Curteis died on 24 November 2021, aged 86.